abdallahmassoud1997/ky/keyword-research-v3.md

 | **3** | Informational + strong topical relevance + strong topical authority or content gap value |
 | **2** | Weak or unclear intent, moderate topical relevance with limited business value |
 | **1** | Too broad, too competitive with no realistic opportunity, or low business value |

-**Important:** Weighted is about business value and ranking opportunity — not just volume.
-A low-volume, high-converting Transactional keyword always beats a high-volume Informational keyword.

 ---